tgolembi/mailman/README.md

 ## Instructions

-First you must configure your api parameters (inluding auth) in "parametros.sh" file.
+First you must configure your api parameters (inluding auth) in "parameters.sh" file.

-After that, create a file with your json data to be sent with the name: "payload_XXX.json", where XXX is the configured endpoint in the "parametros.sh".
+After that, create a file with your json data to be sent with the name: "payload_XXX.json", where XXX is the configured endpoint in the "parameters.sh".
-If in "parametros.sh" REQUEST_ENDPOINT="my-endpoint" then the json file name must be: "payload_my-endpoint.json"
+If in "parameters.sh" REQUEST_ENDPOINT="my-endpoint" then the json file name must be: "payload_my-endpoint.json"

 Then, from a bash terminal, run the command: ./request.sh